 During the release candidate period it was noted that numerous developers reduced their final bundles’ size after migrating to the latest version.
-To accomplish this, the Angular team made some changes to the AOT.
-With the “Ahead-Of-Time Compilation”, the application is compiled prior to being sent to the browser by the angular compiler.
-As a result, it’s easier to download the code.
-Besides, the browser can execute it faster due to that reduced compilation time.
+To accomplish this, the Angular team made some changes in the AOT (“Ahead-Of-Time Compilation”), which resulted in applications compiled prior to being sent to the browser by the angular compiler.
+As a result and because of the reduced compilation time, it’s easier for the browser to download the code and execute it much faster.

 Another plus is its mobile-driven approach.
 Unlike version 1.x, latest versions were designed to create native mobile apps by using strategies from other mobile-oriented frameworks such as Nativescript, Ionic Framework or React Native.
 For example, lazy loading makes Angular compile different modules when they are actually needed instead of compiling all the application at once.
-It makes the resulting code lighter and faster to download.
+It makes the resulting code lighter and the initial load time will be much faster.
 Moreover, the framework’s improvement in performance will make the mobile application way smoother than it could have been if it had been developed by AngularJS.

 So, for the time being, the time to upgrade is now.

 These benefits will keep your users thrilled with your apps as a result of them working more smoothly and faster.
 Moreover, being up-to-date with the latest technology trends will inspire developers to become more motivated and skilled.
-That’s how Stephen summarizes why your team will definitely be up for migrating to Angular:
+That’s how Stephen summarizes why your team will definitely be up for migrating: